 \section{Summary}

 \CPV ~corresponding to the two-fold angular distributions in four-body decays is analyzed.
 The interferences of intermediate resonances may generate large \CPA s corresponding to the two-fold angular distributions, which have never been studied experimentally.
 We propose to search for \CPV ~through the analysis of the two-fold angular distributions in the decay channels such as $\Lambda_b^0\to p \pi^+\pi^-\pi^-$ and $\Lambda_c^+\to\Lambda^0(\to p \pi)\overline{K^0} \pi^+ $.
 This method is quite general, which can be used in a wide class of four-body decays of bottom and charmed hadrons, and are not limited to \CPV ~studies.
-For example, with enough event yields for $B\to K\pi l\bar{l}$, the correlation between $\theta_l$ and $\theta_h$ can be equivalently studied in this way.